|

 ?

-We do not have a grading or belt system, instead we have a
+No, we do not have a grading or belt system, instead we have a

 structured training agenda that we call assessments.
 An assessment is the